 Thesis timeline.
-It is advised that students begin work on their theses at least nine months prior to enrolling for Thesis Research credit.
-Three credit hours of Thesis Research are needed in a student's final term to graduate.
-Students that do not successfully defend their theses must enroll again in Thesis Research and may have to defend again in a subsequent semester.
+It is advised that students begin work on their theses at least nine months prior to their final semester.
+Six credit hours of Thesis Research are needed to graduate, with three in a student's final term.
+A student who does not successfully defend their thesis must enroll again in Thesis Research and may have to defend again in a subsequent semester.
 Therefore, a research proposal signed by the student's entire committee must be submitted to the Graduate Admissions Officer prior to registering for Thesis Research credits.
-This is because the thesis must be completed and defended early in the term of intended graduation.
-Rinker School thesis deadlines, which are stricter than those of the Graduate School, are emailed to faculty and students prior to each semester.
+Rinker School thesis deadlines, which are stricter than those of the Graduate School, are emailed to faculty and master's students prior to each semester.

 Thesis formatting.
 Prior to writing their thesis, students should review the format requirements of the Graduate School Editorial Office.
-To download the Graduate School's template, and learn more about their specific requirements, reference their Thesis and Dissertation page, http://graduateschool.ufl.edu/about-us/offices/editorial/thesis-and-dissertation/.
+To download the Graduate School's template, and learn more about their specific requirements, reference their website, https://grad.ufl.edu/academics/editorial/tools/help.